MOWAG Shark: Description

 The hull of the MOWAG Shark is of all-welded steel construction which provides complete protection up to and including the Soviet 14.5 mm KPV armor-piercing round.
 According to the manufacturer, a 155 mm HE projectile landing ten meters away from the vehicle will cause no damage.
 The driver sits at the front of the hull on the left side and has a single-piece hatch cover that opens to the left.
 Forward of this are three periscopes.
 The centre one can be replaced by an image intensification periscope for driving at night.
 A second crew member can be seated to the right of the driver, or the space can be used for special equipment such as an NBC pack or for additional ammunition stowage.

 The fighting compartment is in the centre of the vehicle.
-A wide range of armament installations can be fitted, up to and including an FL-12 turret with a 105 mm gun.
-Full details of the FL-12 turret are given in the entry for the Austrian Steyr-Daimler-Puck SK-105 Kürassier light tank/tank destroyer.
+A wide range of armament installations can be fitted, up to and including an FL-12 turret with a 105 mm gun as also used on the Austrian Steyr-Daimler-Puck SK-105 Kürassier light tank/tank destroyer.

 The engine, transmission, and fuel tanks are at the rear of the hull.
 Engine access panels are provided in the top of the engine compartment.
 The air inlet louvers are in the top of the hull, one either side, while the air outlets are located at the rear of the hull.
 Steering is power assisted at the front.
 The rear axles and vertical suspension travel 420 mm.
 A wide range of optional equipment can be fitted to the Shark, including various types of NBC systems, passive night vision equipment, and fire-extinguishing systems.